ember-learn/ember-blog/content/ember-released-6-10.md

 #### Features

-Ember.js 6.10 introduces no new features and only had 1 internal update.
+Ember.js 6.10 introduces no new features.

 #### Deprecations